 Best alternative to ccusage

-Tokenade is the best alternative to ccusage — Universal token-optimization engine for AI coding agents — combines output filtering, semantic code search, skeleton compression, lazy MCP loading, and a live savings dashboard in a single dependency-free Rust binary.
+Tokenade is the best alternative to ccusage — Universal token-optimization engine for AI coding agents — native hooks for 18 agents combine output filtering, semantic code search, skeleton compression, sandboxed execution, MCP proxying and a live savings dashboard in a single dependency-free binary.

 Get TokenadeOutput Filtering